szczepanski/cloud-aws/README.md

   profile                 = "customprofile"
 }

-## To avoid extra costs, stop or terminate instances and go to auto scaling/ auto scaling group/ set desired (instances) to 0.
+## To avoid extra costs, stop or terminate instances and go to auto scaling/ auto-scaling group/ set desired (instances) to 0.